Student Rental Accommodation

 Complaints Procedure

 Should you have a complaint about either your accommodation or another tenant, please notify the manager of your residence.
-If your complaint has not been addressed and rectified by 3 weeks from when it was raised, please contact the Managing Director of Find Digs Management Ltd, Alia Leoussis by email or by phone.
-Legal counsel can be provided by Find Digs for any issues you may wish to raise.
+If your complaint has not been addressed and rectified by 3 weeks from when it was raised, please contact the Sales Department by emailing: sales@finddigs.co.uk or by calling: 02073816280.
+Legal counsel can be provided by FDAM for any issues you may wish to raise.
 We also work very closely with your universities and are happy to have the accommodation officer of the university sit in on the meeting.